Skip to main content

 Overview

-Webhooks allow your application to receive real-time notifications when users complete authentication, signatures, or message actions.
+Webhooks allow your application to receive real-time notifications for specific UIP events.
 UIP sends POST requests to your configured webhook URL with cryptographically signed payloads.

 Setting Up Webhooks